vrikodar/P4ck3t/P4ck3t.md

  - You should not enable Port Fast on link between switches Because this can introduce loops in your topology
  - Port Fast Ports should only be enabled on Access Ports {not on Trunk Ports}
  - Port Fast ports / Edge Ports immediately transition to the forwarding state
+ - **For some reason if a BPDU is recevied on port it immediately goes to Blocking State, this will help to prevent introducing loops in the network {For example someone accidentally plugs in a switch on Port Fast Port}**